 The program director and I had several good conversations about how to align a sustainable supply chain with the supply base.
-I felt confident that the direction
+I felt confident that the direction was set, but now came the critical discussion about implementation.

 How would they implement the program, what governance models would they use and how would it all be funded?
 A passerby might have thought I was speaking gibberish at that moment, because such answers simply don’t come easily.